Lamon V. Harkness: Early life

 Harkness was born in Bellevue, Ohio on January 6, 1850.
 He was the son of Stephen Vanderburgh Harkness (1818–1888) and his first wife, Laura (née Osborne) Harkness (1815–1852).
-Lamons mother Laura died in 1852 when Lamon was just 2 years old.
+Lamon's mother Laura died in 1852 when Lamon was 2 years old.
 His father Stephen was remarried to Anna M. Harkness (née Richardson) in 1854.
-The Harknesses moved to Monroeville, OH around 1860 and in 1865, they moved from Monroeville to Willoughby, Ohio outside of Cleveland.
-Stephen and Anna had two children, Charles W. Harkness born 1860 in Monroeville and Edward Harkness born 1874 in Cleveland, Ohio.
+The Harknesses moved to Monroeville, Ohio around 1860, and in 1865 they moved from Monroeville to Willoughby, Ohio outside of Cleveland.
+Stephen and Anna had two children, Charles W. Harkness, born 1860 in Monroeville, and Edward Harkness, born 1874 in Cleveland.
 The age difference between Lamon and Charles was 10 years and between Lamon and Edward was 24 years.

 Career

 At the age of 16, Lamon bought a ranch outside of Eureka, Kansas.
 He entered the cattle business at the age of 19.
-About this same time, Lamon's father made an investment with JD Rockefeller to start Standard Oil.
+About this same time, Lamon's father made an investment with John D. Rockefeller to start Standard Oil.
 This investment would soon change the lives of the whole Harkness family.